I never had the “Birds and Bees Talk” with my parents.

-Also, from the time they’re in diapers, teach them anatomically correct terminology for their body parts.
-A younger mother taught me that one, her thought being that providing children with grown-up language for their anatomy will help them take more responsibility for their bodies than nicknames like “Mr. Pee-Pee” and “Miss Woo-Hoo.”
+Also, from the time they’re in diapers, teach your kids anatomically correct terminology for their body parts.
+A younger mother taught me this tip, her thought being that providing children with grown-up language for their anatomy will help them take more responsibility for their bodies than nicknames like “Mr. Pee-Pee” and “Miss Special Spot.”

 Be sensitive to teaching moments.

-When the questions come, take a breath, say a prayer if necessary, and give your best answer.
-The time I needed to discuss (auto) erotic asphyxiation?
-I was super glad I prayed before I tackled that talk.
-My level-headedness during that conversation was all God!
-With that said, most of our conversations have not been that intense.
+When the questions come, take a breath, say a prayer if you want, and give your best answer.
+The time I needed to explain erotic asphyxiation to one of my high school-aged kids?
+I definitely prayed before that discussion.

-“What are those?” one of the girls asked one afternoon, pointing to the box of tampons in the grocery cart.
+“What are those?” one of my girls asked one day, pointing to the box of tampons in the grocery cart.